-While this romantic side of me believes that books hold the key to the meaning of life, the more realistic me understands that education is both an emotional and a practical investment.
+While this romantic side of me believes that books hold the key to the meaning of life, the more realistic me understands that education is both an emotional and practical investment.
 Continual learning is how we build our human capital, the only thing that makes us professionally unique and irreplaceable.

 Our human capital worth transcends formal education and professional development, of course.
-It is a sum of everything you’ve red, experienced, accomplished, and learned, a total of your talents and skills.
+It is a sum of everything you’ve read, experienced, accomplished, and learned, a total of your talents and skills.
 The more you expand it, the more invaluable you become.

 6. Know Who You Are

 What is the most important thing in life is the question that makes philosophers of us all, if philosophy can be reduced to the tireless pursuit of meaning and purpose (and it can).
-Mandy Hale is a philosopher too, though her books mostly centre around sassy ladies and beautiful uncertainties of women’s lives.
+Mandy Hale is a philosopher too, though her books mostly center around sassy ladies and beautiful uncertainties of women’s lives.

 Though written in girly fonts, her words remind us that there’s truly nothing as important as knowing who we are.
 An amazing thing happens when you stop seeking approval and validation: you find it, she claims.
 People are naturally drawn like magnets to those who know who they are and cannot be shaken.